dkolpakov2/kc-ldap-integration/README.md

 # 3. Create mapper:
   ./kcadm.sh create components -r my-realm -f ldap-group-mapper-final.json
 ## Result:  groups in Keycloak -> LDAP groups created and users assigned as members.

+### mapped.group.attributes field in the Keycloak LDAP Group Mapper tells Keycloak which AD group attributes we want to carry over and expose as Keycloak group attributes.

+## For Active Directory (AD), we can map any LDAP attribute available on the AD group object.
+1. attributes are available in AD groups, we can query them directly:

+ldapsearch -H ldap://your-ad-server -D "binduser@example.com" -w "password" \
+-b "CN=Users,DC=example,DC=com" "(objectClass=group)" cn description mail managedBy
+## List AD group attributes you can use (besides description):
+Attribute Name	          Meaning
+cn	                Common Name (group name itself). distinguishedName	  Full DN of the group. name	              Display name of the group. sAMAccountName	    Legacy logon name of the group. objectGUID	        Globally unique ID for the group. objectSid	          Security identifier (SID) for the group. mail	              Email address of the group. memberOf	          Groups that this group is a member of (nested membership). managedBy	          DistinguishedName of the user/group that manages this     group. whenCreated	        Timestamp when the group was created. whenChanged	        Timestamp of the last modification. info	              General info field (sometimes used for notes). telephoneNumber	    Telephone number, if set on the group object. url	                Web URL associated with the group.

+###  Inspecting mapper details
+./kcadm.sh get components/${GROUP_MAPPER_ID} -r my-realm-dev

+>> → Shows the configuration of that specific group mapper.

+1. Updating mapped attributes (like mapped.group.attributes)

+./kcadm.sh update components/${GROUP_MAPPER_ID} -r my-realm-dev -s 'config.mapped.group.attributes=["description","mail"]'

+2. Deleting a group mapper

+./kcadm.sh delete components/${GROUP_MAPPER_ID} -r my-realm-dev

+### Testing or verifying configuration
+### How to get the GROUP_MAPPER_ID:
+  >> Run this to list all components of type group-ldap-mapper:

+./kcadm.sh get components -r my-realm-dev \
+  --query 'providerId=group-ldap-mapper' \
+  --fields id,name,providerId \
+  --format csv